matthew-brett/nb2plots/_sources/devel/improving_markdown.rst.txt

     rst2md nb2plots/tests/rst_md_files/pep.rst

-* If your construct is only valid for Sphinx_ ReST, then run the ``sphinx2md`` converter on it, so see what happens:
+* If your construct is only valid for Sphinx_ ReST, then run the ``sphinx2md`` converter on it, and see what happens:

   .. code-block:: bash